David Fung: Career

+In April 2024 it was announced that Fung was appointed Professor of Piano at the Manhattan School of Music, and in May 2024 Fung was appointed as Associate Director, Graduate, UBC School of Music.

 Besides the piano, Fung also plays the harpsichord and violin.

 Personal life

 Fung is proficient in Chinese and Italian.
-He is in a relationship with American countertenor Daniel Moody (countertenor).
+He has been married to American countertenor Daniel Moody since 2022.

 Recordings

 In addition to recording for Naxos and ABC Classics, Fung has recorded three albums with Los Angeles-based Yarlung Records.

 In 2005, Fung’s debut album with Yarlung Records linked the virtuosity in the piano music of Liszt and Ravel: Liszt’s Sonata in B minor and Les jeux d’eau à la villa d’Este, with Ravel’s Jeux d’Eau and La Valse.
 His second album with Yarlung, Evening Conversations, featured a solo recital of intimate works by composers ranging from Mozart to Tan Dun.
 Evening Conversations was praised as “an overall favorite” by James Harrington in the American Record Guide and was named one of the Top 10 Recordings of 2011 by Linn Records.
 As a chamber musician, Fung has recorded the complete violin and piano works of American composer Lawrence Dillon with violinist Danielle Belen (Naxos) and partnered with Canadian ‘cellist Elinor Frey in her album Dialoghi (Yarlung).